Gemmstone/PrideFlags-KDE/README.md

 ## Credits

-- SVG icons used in this Plasmoid are sourced from the [queer-flags-as-svg](https://github.com/stephfuchs/queer-flags-as-svg) repository by [Steph Fuchs](https://github.com/stephfuchs).
+- SVG icons used in this Plasmoid are sourced from the [queer-flags-as-svg](https://github.com/stephfuchs/queer-flags-as-svg) repository by [stephfuchs](https://github.com/stephfuchs).
 Each icon is subject to its respective license.
 Please refer to the original repository for more information.